A One-Day Solo Personal Retreat

 THE SPACE

 Decide where you’re going to spend the day.
-Yes, you could be in your backyard, but it makes such a difference is you can get out of your house.
+Yes, you could be in your backyard, but it makes such a difference if you can get out of your house.
 This is because when we remove ourselves from our everyday environment, we literally have new thoughts - see things differently - come up with new solutions to old problems.

 A library, favorite coffee shop, a park, a hotel lobby, a friend’s back porch (if she is gone for the day).